openid/fapi/Financial_API_WD_CIBA.md

 **NOTE:** The binding message is required to protect the user by binding the session on the consumption device with the session on the authentication device.
 An example use case is when a user is paying at POS terminal.
 The user will enter their user identifier to start the [@!CIBA] flow, the terminal will then display a code, the user will receive a notification on their phone (the authentication device) to ask them to authenticate and authorize the transaction, as part of the authorization process the user will be shown a code and will be asked to check that it is the same as the one shown on the terminal.

 **NOTE:** The FAPI CIBA profile only supports CIBA ping and poll modes, therefore it is only possible to retrieve access tokens and optionally refresh tokens from the token endpoint.

-**NOTE:** Given that the CIBA flow places an added level of trust on the Client, the FAPI CIBA profile requires the use of Signed Authentication Requests.
-This will enable the Authorization Server to store such requests, in an easily verifiable form, for future auditing purposes.

 **NOTE:** While the format of the `login_hint` and `login_hint_token` parameters are not defined by [@!CIBA] or this profile, implementers may wish to consider https://tools.ietf.org/html/draft-ietf-secevent-subject-identifiers for a standards based method of communicating user identifiers.